EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    });
    ```

-1. Open a new terminal window in VS Code and change the current folder to `src/FineCollectionService`.
+1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.

 1. Check all your code-changes are correct by building the code.
 Execute the following command in the terminal window: